• USD

 Geological Substructures

-Around seven geological substructures pad the bushy carpet of the park.
-The west is generally bedded in granite, with rolling plains sprouting from the sandy earth.
-Coarse, dark gabbroic intrusions also pepper this region, occurring sporadically in the savanna.
-Karoo sedimentary rock stretches north to south in an axial girdle, yielding fine sand and salty clay soils.
-The east of the park is stained with ruddy basalt, climbing into the rhyolite base coat of the Lebombo Mountains' stony bulges toward Mozambique.
+Several geological substructures underlie the park.
+The west is mostly granite, yielding rolling, sandy plains, with dark gabbroic intrusions occurring sporadically.
+Karoo sedimentary rock stretches north to south in an axial band, yielding fine sand and clay soils.
+The east features basalt, rising into the rhyolite base of the Lebombo Mountains toward Mozambique.